Prologue: The "Friday 5 PM, No Deploy" Rule

 E2E tests took 10 minutes, making every PR wait unbearable.

-Solution 1: Parallel Execution (Matrix Strategy)strategy:
+Solution 1: Parallel Execution (Matrix Strategy)

 matrix: